-The stone-coloured trousers are cut with a straight leg.
+The stone-coloured gabardine trousers are cut with a wide straight leg.
 The sky blue shirt made by Frank Foster has a placket front with stitching close to the centre, a spread collar and two-button mitred cuffs.
 Bond wears the shirt without a tie, leaving the collar and first button open.
 His shoes are dark brown slip-ons.

 The Frank Foster shirt was auctioned at Prop Store on 16 October 2014 for £1,200.

 The pants are off-white Levi’s 306 STA-PREST jeans, a line originally from the 1960s.
 But these are much more than just jeans, even beyond the unique colour.
 Levi’s intended for these jeans to be worn pressed with a crease down the leg for a less casual look, though Bond’s jeans are not creased.
 Little did Levi’s know in the 1960s that forty years later jeans would be acceptable for dressier occasions and be worn with dress shirts and jackets by the more fashion forward.
 The fabric is a twill weave with a strong diagonal rib in a cotton/polyester blend to prevent wrinkling.
 Like most jeans, these have a five-pocket design, including patch pockets in the back.
 Bond wears these jeans with a cross-hatched black leather belt with a silver buckle by Prada.

 After a nasty fight that tears up Bond’s polo, he finds a black Adidas Y-3 jacket to wear over it.
 The jacket has a collar, set-in sleeves and a zip front.
 The fabric is most likely a cotton and polyester blend.
 It has two lower hand-pockets.
 Bond’s shoes are Church’s Ryder III Chukka Boots in brown suede with a Dainite® studded rubber sole.